Prehistoric Art Timeline

 Dabous Giraffe Engravings, Taureg Saharan culture.
 Knowth Megalithic Tomb built.

 Valdivia Figurines, First 3-D images of the Americas (Real Alto Ecuador).
-Mesopotamian sculpture Ram in the Thicket, made from gold-leaf, copper, lapis lazuli.
-Sculptors make Maikop Gold Bull, North Caucasus.
+Mesopotamian sculpture known as Ram in a Thicket, made from gold-leaf, copper, lapis lazuli.
+Sculptors make Maikop Gold Bull.
 Start of Aegean Art in eastern Mediterranean.

 Bronze Dancing Girl of Mohenjo-Daro, Harappan Culture, Indus Valley Civilization.